-Tuning of the $\Sigma\text{-}\Delta$ modulator's two continuous-time resonators is essential in realizing the ADC's full dynamic range and must be performed upon system startup.
+Tuning of the $\Sigma\text{-}\Delta$ modulator's two continuous-time resonators is essential in realizing the full dynamic range of the ADC, and must be performed upon system startup.
 To facilitate tuning of the LC tank, a capacitor array is internally connected to the MXOP and MXON pins.
 The capacitance of this array is programmable from 0 pF to 200 pF \pm 20% and can be programmed either automatically or manually via the SPI port.
 The capacitors of the active RC resonator are similarly programmable.
-Note that the AD9864 can be placed in and out of its standby mode without retuning since the tuning codes are stored in the SPI Registers.
+Note that the AD9864 can be placed in and out of its standby mode without retuning since the tuning codes are stored in the SPI registers.

 When tuning the LC tank, the sampling clock frequency must be stable and the LNA/mixer, LO synthesizer, and ADC must all be placed in standby.
-Large LO and IF signals present at the inputs of the AD9864 can corrupt the calibration.
-These signals should be minimized or disabled during the calibration sequence.
+Because large LO and IF signals (>-40 dBm) present at the inputs of the AD9864 can corrupt the calibration, these signals must be minimized or disabled during the calibration sequence.
 Tuning is triggered when the ADC is taken out of standby if the TUNE_LC bit of Register 0x1C has been set.
-This bit will clear when the tuning operation is complete (less than 6 ms).
+This bit clears when the tuning operation is complete (less than 6 ms).
 The tuning codes can be read from the 3-bit CAPL1 (0x1D) and the 6-bit CAPL0 (0x1E) registers.

 In a similar manner, tuning of the RC resonator is activated if the TUNE_RC bit of Register 0x1C is set when the ADC is taken out of standby.
-This bit will clear when tuning is complete.
+This bit clears when tuning is complete.
 The tuning code can be read from the CAPR (0x1F) register.
 Setting both the TUNE_LC and TUNE_RC bits tunes the LC tank and the active RC resonator in succession.
 During tuning, the ADC is not operational and neither data nor a clock is available from the SSI port.
-Table 15 lists the recommended sequence of the SPI commands for tuning the ADC, and Table 16 lists all of the SPI registers associated with band-pass Σ - Δ ADC.